zCloak-Network/zkID-indexer/README.md

 ### configuration

-The configuration file is config.dev.json or config.prod.json in the root directory.
+The configuration file is config.dev.json or config.prod.json in the `src/configs` directory.

 - name: zkID-indexer.
 - network: The blockchain network that needs to be scanned, using the rpc method to connect.
 - startBlock: Which block to start with
-- mongodb: Mongodb configuration
 - mysql: MySQL configuration
 - contracts: Contract information that needs to be monitored
   - contractName